BryanHogan/bryanhogan-blog-content/blog/south-korea-travel-guide.md

 ## Great locations in Seoul to visit
 Seoul is actually quite large with many different areas that can feel totally different.
 I still feel like there are so many things I haven't seen here yet, I love going outside and exploring new places.
 Before coming to Korea I have never felt like this about traveling.

-The Seoul Metropolitan Government has officially declared 7 tourist zones in Seoul[^1] [^2]:

-1. Jong-ro & Cheonggyecheon Stream (Jongno-gu)
-2. Myeong-dong, Namdaemun, Bukchang-dong, Da-dong & Mugyo-dong (Jung-gu)
-3. Dongdaemun Fashion Town (Jung-gu)
-4. Itaewon (Yongsan-gu)
-5. Hongdae Culture & Arts (Mapo-gu)
-6. Gangnam MICE (Gangnam-gu)
-7. Jamsil (Songpa-gu)

-They are all great and well worth visiting, with the exception of Myeong-dong maybe.
+There are [7 officially declared tourist zones](https://english.visitseoul.net/lantern/Themes%20by%20Special%20Tourist%20Zone_/35529), many of which I can also highly recommend.

+The areas I mostly recommend are:
+1. Hongdae
+2. Yeonnam
+3. Jong-ro
+4. City Hall Station
+5. Seongsu

 You also (probably) can't go wrong with getting an accommodation in any of these areas, but more on that later below.

-Some favourites of mine in no particular order:
+More on these favourites of mine in no particular order:

 **Hongdae.** (홍대)
 A more modern area of Seoul.
 Known for its modern feel and vibrant nightlife.
 But also by day it's great with many restaurants, cafes, clothing shops and more.
 I can highly recommend walking along the Red Road (Eoulmadang-ro), either start at Sogang Univ.
 Station or start on the other side in the Mapo Saebit Culture Forest near Hapjeong station.

+The areas around Hongdae have many great restaurants, so you will a have great time in Sinchon and Hapjeong as well.
+Or if you take the subway for one more station after Hapjeong you can go to Mangwon and visit the [Mangwon Traditional Market](https://naver.me/5eUcpKva).

 **Yeonnam.** (연남)
 Directly north of Hongdae you can find Yeonnam, a smaller area filled with the prettiest cafes.
-Yeonnam's streets are narrow, giving it a more cozy feel.
+Yeonnam's narrow yet cozy streets make exploring it very fun.

 **Jong-ro.** (종로)
 There are many great areas in Jong-ro, since it's a bit larger.
 There are multiple train stations here with many things to see.
 Like the area around Jonggak station (종각역) is always enjoyable.
 The areas around Gyeongbokgung Palace, except the north, are also all great.
 There's even <a href="https://www.jongno.go.kr/englishMain.do" target="_blank">website all about Jongno</a> with recommendations on where to go, like the traditional Bukchon Hanok Village.